MTamara95/Cities-Of-Serbia/README.md

 * Release -> Linker -> Input -> AdditionalDependecies: sfml-system.lib, sfml-window.lib, sfml-graphics.lib;
 * also, you need to copy all files from SFML-version\bin to Project\Release).

-*Note*: This program is made in educational purposes, for exercising C++ and algorithms, and some of distances are approximated and are not trustworthy.
+*Note*: This program is made for educational purposes, for exercising C++ and algorithms, and some of distances are approximated and are not trustworthy.